comharris/readme/docs/README.md

 3. **If you're not a native English speaker, I'm happy to speak slower and more simply.
 Please signal to me to do this.** - Signalling me with a facial expression or just letting me know if I'm difficult to understand is highly appreciated.
 In addition to English, I speak conversational Mandarin in an accent that can make me sound more fluent than I am.
 I struggle when a native speaker uses advanced vocabulary.

+4. **If you're not Canadian, you may think I say "sorry" unnecessarily.** - This is how I grew up and I realize it sometimes causes confusion.
+When I say "sorry" it sometimes means I am empathetically disappointed that things could not be in a more ideal state (short for "I'm sorry to hear that"), and sometimes it means I'm apologizing for an error that I made.

 # Mindsets

 Below are some thoughts and readings that influence my thinking and world view: